-When water temperature drops then the pH level of the body of water will go up because cold vater can have more carbon dioxide.
+When water temperature drops then the pH level of the body of water will go up because colder water can have more carbon dioxide.
 Which will make the water more acidic.
-Continuing, if the wind speed goes i then the pH level might go down slightly because strong winds help mix gases into the water, which changes the level of pH
+Continuing, if the wind speed goes up then the pH level might go down slightly because strong winds help mix gases into the water, which changes the level of pH.

-Why This Research Matters
+Why This Research Matters?

 Bodies of water are important for animals, people, and plants.
 The pH level of a body of water affects what is able to live in it and large changes in pH can harm the fish and other creatures living in the water.
-It important to know how things like the temperature and wind can affect the pH level so we can understand how weather and climate changes might impact rivers in the future.
+It is important to know how things like the temperature and wind can affect the pH level so we can understand how weather and climate changes might impact rivers in the future.
 Understanding this better can help protect water sources and keep bodies of water healthy.
-Background Information What Is pH?

-pH is a way to measure how acidic or basic something is.
+Background Information pH is a way to measure how acidic or basic something is.
 The scale goes from 0 to 14.
-If the pH with any substances. is below 7, the water is acidic.
+If the pH is below 7, the water is acidic.
 If it's above 7, it's basic.
 Many rivers have a pH between 6.5 and 8.5.
 If the pH changes too much, it can make it hard for fish and other animals to survive (Wetzel, 2001).
-How Temperature Affects pH